Sakurajima

 Sakurajima is a stratovolcano.
 Its summit has three peaks, Kita-dake (northern peak), Naka-dake (central peak) and Minami-dake (southern peak) which is active now.

 Kita-dake is Sakurajima's highest peak, rising to 1117 m above sea level.
 The mountain is in a part of Kagoshima Bay known as Kinkō-wan.
-The former island is part of the city of Kagoshima.
+The former island is part of the city of Kagoshima which is only 4 km across the bay.
 The surface of this volcanic peninsula is about 77 km2.

+Sakurajima has a population of a few thousand residents, formerly incorporated as Sakurajima town, with a number of schools, shrines, and shops on the island.
+It is serviced by the Sakurajima Ferry which runs 24/7.
+It is a tourist destination known for its onsen, local pottery made from volcanic ash, and produce such as the Sakurajima daikon radish and Sakurajima komikan orange which grow in the immensely fertile volcanic soil.

+Sakurajima has many natural areas and the ecosystems in different areas where recent eruptions have taken place have been researched as an example of ecological succession.

 History

 Geological history

 Sakurajima is in the 25 km (15 mi)-wide Aira caldera, which formed in an enormous "blow-out-and-cave-in" eruption around 22,000 years ago.
 Several hundred cubic kilometres of ash and pumice were ejected, causing the magma chamber underneath the erupting vents to collapse.
 The resulting caldera is over 20 km across.
 Tephra fell as far as 1000 km from the volcano.
 Sakurajima is a modern active vent of the same Aira caldera volcano.

 Sakurajima was formed by later activity within the caldera, beginning about 13,000 years ago.
 It is about 8 km south of the centre of the caldera.
 Its first eruption in recorded history was in 963 AD.
-Most of its eruptions are strombolian, affecting only the summit areas, but larger plinian eruptions have occurred in 1471–1476, 1779–1782 and 1914.
+Most of its eruptions are Strombolian, affecting only the summit areas, but larger Plinian eruptions have occurred in 1471–1476, 1779–1782 and 1914.

 Volcanic activity at Kita-dake ended around 4,900 years ago: later eruptions have been centered on Minami-dake.
-Since 2006, activity has centred on Showa crater, to the east of the summit of Minami-dake.
+Initially since 2006, activity was centred on Showa crater, to the east of the summit of Minami-dake, but by 2025 had moved to the summit crater.